-A. Euclid/Park Subdistrict
+- A. Euclid/Park Subdistrict - 1.
+Composition

-The Euclid/Park Subdistrict anchors the west end of the Sunshine Mile and serves as a transition area into Downtown Tucson.
+The Euclid/Park Subdistrict anchors the west end of the Sunshine Mile.
 Generally, the Euclid/Park Subdistrict includes the area along Broadway Boulevard between Euclid Avenue and Mountain Avenue and the commercial/industrial properties both north and south of Broadway Boulevard on Park Avenue.
 (Detailed boundaries are indicated on Figure IV.A.1: Euclid/Park Subdistrict Map.)

-The Euclid/Park Subdistrict, with its proximity to Downtown, will be characterized by high-intensity, Mixed-Use Development and urban densities and may even be viewed as an extension of Downtown.

-This Subdistrict also features two Subareas, each with distinct characteristics: one on the north side of Broadway Boulevard and the other to the south:
+The Euclid/Park Subdistrict, with its proximity to Downtown, will be characterized by Mixed-Use Development and urban densities.
+This Subdistrict also features two Subareas, each with distinct characteristics: